By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 The AI writes the code

 The AI will generate the code.
-It'll be very long (mine was 12 pages).
+It could be very long (mine was 12 pages).
 You don't have to read it.
 Just copy it.

 Click the button at upper-right corner to copy the code.